automerge/automerge/automerge-wasm/README.md

 ### Viewing Old Versions of the Document

-All query functions can take a optional argument of `heads` in which case you are query the document state.
-Heads is a set of change hashes that uniquly identifies a point in the document history.
+All query functions can take an optional argument of `heads` which allow you to query a prior document state.
+Heads are a set of change hashes that uniquly identify a point in the document history.
 The `getHeads()` method can retrieve these at any point.

 ```javascript
     let doc = create()